University College Absalon

 University College Absalon (Professionshøjskolen Absalon) is one of eight regional organizations of different study sites in Denmark (professionshøjskoler) offering bachelor courses of all kinds in most of Zealand and some of the islands close to Zealand.

 University College Absalon was established in 2007 and covers the region of Zealand.
-It offers fourteen professional bachelor degree programmes - two of which are taught in English.
-Furthermore, several international modules are offered each semester at different campuses.
-The two degrees offered in English are a Bachelor of Engineering in Biotechnology and an International Honour's degree in Teaching.
-The institution changed name in 2017 from University College Zealand.
+It offers 14 professional bachelor degree programmes, two of which are taught in English.
+Several international modules are offered each semester at different campuses.
+The degrees offered in English are a Bachelor of Engineering in biotechnology and an International Honour's degree in teaching.
+The college changed name in 2017 from University College Zealand.

-Absalon can be found on Facebook and Instagram.
+The institution can be found on Facebook and Instagram.